ChrstphrHll/npc_gen/students/Selina Bellas.md

 year: 2
 guild: Fiesn
 partyID: 60
+tags:
+- Aasimar
+- Paladin
+- Assault
+- 2nd
+- Fiesn
 ---
 # Selina Bellas
 ---
 ### Description
 - 2nd year Aasimar Paladin in Fiesn
-- curly brunette hair that's put up in a large bun, Blue eyes, and Light skin
+- curly brunette hair that's put up in a large bun, Pale Gray eyes, and Light skin
 - Is Systematic and Clumsy, and has Optimism as their ideal

 ### Organizations